A four part series on the history of the Sherbrook Pool

 September 16, 1991, Winnipeg Free Press

 In 1988 the city and a West End residents' group were working together on a plan to expand a park in the Spence neighbourhood.
-The project did not happen so the group set its sights on adding amenities to the Sherbrook Pool.
+The project did not happen, so the group set its sights on adding amenities to the Sherbrook Pool instead.
 Ideas ranged from tearing out the bleachers for an exercise area to expanding the footprint of the facility.

 The city agreed to renovate the pool and expand it to include a leisure centre at a cost of $1.46 million.
 It would be a test model for revitalizing other community pools and recreation facilities.